Zabrane/qlnd/doc/LightningTickerplants.md

 Payment channels allow users to make millions of Bitcoin transactions without broadcasting all of them to the Bitcoin network.

 A payment channel is constructed between two Lightning network peers, or nodes, by creating a 2-of-2 multisignature address on the
 Bitcoin blockchain, which requires both participants signatures for funds to be spent.
-This first on-chain transaction, determines the balance (or capacity) of the channel, and is referred to as the **funding transaction**, see [Section: Opening a channel](#Opening-a-channel-with-a-Funding-transaction).
+This first on-chain transaction determines the balance (or capacity) of the channel and is referred to as the **funding transaction**, see [Section: Opening a channel](#Opening-a-channel-with-a-Funding-transaction).

 In the diagram below, Alice opens a channel to Bob with a channel capacity of 1.1 BTC.
 The opening balance is 1.0 BTC on Alice's end and 0.1 BTC on Bob's end.
 The 1.0 BTC on Alice's end is